Product User Segmentation: What Is It and How To Implement Segmentation in Your SaaS Product?

 Most common types of user segmentation

 What product usage data should we capture to segment customers?
-What are the most important segments that we should pay attention to?
+What are the most important segments that we should pay attention to in our user segmentation strategy?

 Demographic segmentation

-A cluster of customers with shared traits such as their age, education, language preferences, occupation, or religion.
+This involves segmenting customers based on shared traits such as age, education, language preferences, occupation, or religion.

 Commonly used to design highly tailored marketing campaigns for both new and current users.